iamnbutler/iamnbutler.github.io/posts/2021-03-26-home-office-setup-the-hardware.md

 Price: *~$300 all the way to tens of thousands*

-What most people you see with "amazing" looking video quality/youtube videos are using.
+What most people you see with ""amazing"" looking video quality/youtube videos are using.
 There are _way_ to many options to get into here.
 I'm in the Sony ecosystem, so I'd recommend something like the a5100, a6300~ or Alpha 7C (these range from ~300-1.7k)

 I'll link to [a post like this](https://www.epiphan.com/blog/best-cameras-for-live-streaming/) and let you dive in further.